 2. Per user

-Just like it sounds, with per user pricing, a company is charging based on how many users there.
-ProductPlan, a roadmapping software, charges this way, though they do use another pricing strategy here too (feature-based pricing).
+Just like it sounds, with per user pricing, a company is charging based on how many users.
+ProductPlan, a road mapping software, charges this way, although they also use feature-based pricing.

 This pricing table makes it easy for buyers to select the features they need, then they just multiply that monthly amount by how many editors, or users, they need.

-Best fit for: This type of SaaS pricing model is best for products that offer real value with additional users.
-(Not just different login credentials.)
+Best fit for: This type of SaaS pricing model is best if you can demonstrate the real value of your product that comes with additional users (not just different login credentials).
 Obviously, it’s also a fit for target customers with employees on staff, not just small business owners and freelancers.

-Not a fit for: This isn’t a fit for any business that doesn’t require different user accounts to get value.
+Not a fit for: The per-user pricing model isn’t a fit for any business that doesn’t require different user accounts to get value.
 For example, an SEO tool doesn’t need different logins, and a company will just purchase one account and then share the password internally.
-There needs to be a real reason for charging per user, otherwise you’ll stagnate growth.
+There needs to be a real reason for charging per user, otherwise, you’ll stagnate growth.